View CartView Cart Contact Home

 What software is required to use a Pro Motion Menu Kit?

-Adobe After Effects CS3 or above is required to open the project files.
-Photoshop CS3 or above is required to open and modify the DVD Cover and Label templates.
+Adobe After Effects is required to open the project files.
+Photoshop is required to open and modify the DVD Cover and Label templates.
 Any dvd authoring program can be used to create the dvd once the menus have been rendered.
 Authoring templates are provided for Adobe Encore and Button Shapes are provided for Apple DVD Studio Pro.
-Our Pro Motion Menu Kits are fully compatible with Adobe CS5.
+Our Pro Motion Menu Kits are fully compatible with the latest versions of the Adobe software.
+Version CS3 or above is required for kits 1 through 10.
+Version CS5 or above is required for kits 11 and higher.

 It is taking me forever to render the motion menus in After Effects.
 How can I make it go faster?